 So is Pinterest traffic worthless?
 That’s up to you to find out.

 Major props to Jessica Commins for her valued assistance with the data recon.

-About the Author: Tony D. Clark is the COO of Copyblogger Media.
+About the Author: Tony D. Clark is the COO of Rainmaker Digital.
 You can follow him @nestguy on Twitter if you’re into the whole brevity thing.